Research Assistant (Social Science Research Professional 1)

 - May orient and train new staff or students.

-- Assist with teaching by drafting and preparing material and managing guest lecturers.
+- Assist with teaching and public appearances by drafting and preparing PowerPoint presentations and other correspondence.

 To be successful in this role, you will bring:

 - Bachelor of Arts degree in an applicable social science related field, or combination of education and relevant experience in an applicable social science.